vlutton/encore-ui/CONTRIBUTING.md

   1. You may run into a merge conflict.
 In that case, open the conflicting file(s) and modify it so that it reflects the desired final state.
   2. `git add <filename>` will include the corrected file into the rebase
   3. `git rebase --continue` will conclude the rebase now that the conflict has been resolved
- 4. `git push -f` to force push your branch up to Github
+ 4. `git push -f origin <branch_name>` to force push your branch up to Github.
+Please don't push to master branch.

 Once Travis completes the tests on the rebased branch, we'll merge in the PR.